szcompressor/sz/README.md

 sudo cmake --install .
 ```

+Please note, building static libraries is incompatiable with building the python wrappers, and is building the python wrappers is disabled if `-DBUILD_SHARED_LIBS=OFF`

 An example usage file can be found in `example/test.py`

 Additional documentation can be found using the `help` function in python.